-Additionally, as an issue closely related to the task of \emph{preparing} arbitrary quantum states, we also investigate the task of \emph{mixing} arbitrary quantum states: given a set of arbitrary \emph{unknown} pure or mixed quantum states as input, can we devise an mechanism to generate an output state as a superposition or mixture of the provided states with predefined coefficients or weights?
-For mixed states, we can design a circuit to mix arbitrary unknown mixed states, which can also be utilized to prepare a mixed state specified as an ensemble of pure states.
-For pure states, on the other hand, we prove that it is impossible (by any means, not just in quantum circuits) to devise an operation that produces the superposition of arbitrary unknown pure states, unless all but one of the predefined coefficients vanish.
-We term this result the ``\emph{no-superposing theorem}'', which is a consequence of the well-known fact that any two nonorthogonal states cannot be reliably distinguished.
+Beyond state preparation, we also investigate the closely related task of mixing or superposing quantum states.
+Given a set of arbitrary \emph{unknown} input states in a Hilbert space of dimension $d\geq2$, we ask whether a physical process can generate an output state that realizes a prescribed mixture or superposition with predefined weights or coefficients.
+While arbitrary unknown states can indeed be mixed according to predefined weights, we prove that, for pure states, no physical operation can produce a superposition of arbitrary unknown states with predefined coefficients unless all but one coefficient vanish.
+We refer to this result as the \emph{no-superposing theorem}.

 This paper is organized as follows.
-In \secref{sec:mixture}, we investigate the task of mixing arbitrary unknown quantum states into a novel state and prove the no-superposing theorem.
-In \secref{sec:arbitrary state}, aiming to enhance our understanding of fundamental concepts, we revisit and re-derive previously established results for the preparation of arbitrary pure quantum states.
-We approach this task from a slightly different starting point, eventually arriving at the same circuit as proposed in \cite{PhysRevA.71.052330,mottonen2004transformatio}.
-In \secref{sec:arbitrary density matrix}, we delve into the preparation of arbitrary mixed states, presenting systematic schemes tailored to different scenarios.
-Furthermore, we also propose a strategy for preparing a high-fidelity approximation of the desired mixed state.
-In \secref{sec:summary}, we recap and summarize our results.
-Additionally, the concepts of uniformly controlled one-qubit gates, as initially introduced in \cite{PhysRevLett.93.130502,PhysRevA.71.052330, mottonen2004transformatio}, are briefly outlined in \appref{sec:uniformly control}.
+In \secref{sec:mixture}, we study the problem of mixing arbitrary unknown quantum states and address the no-superposing theorem.
+In \secref{sec:arbitrary density matrix}, we present systematic schemes for preparing arbitrary mixed states, including approximation strategies.
+Performance benchmarks are provided in \secref{sec:benchmark}.
+We conclude in \secref{sec:summary}.
+Background material on pure-state preparation and uniformly controlled one-qubit gates is included in \appref{sec:arbitrary state} and \appref{sec:uniformly control}, respectively.